Return to School 2021-22

 If you have any further questions or concerns about mental health support please reach out to our School Nurse and Director of Health, Safety and Wellness, Ms. Francie Marchand.

 Music programs are permitted as are singing and the use of wind instruments.
+For indoors: masked singing, must be cohorted and physically distanced.
+For outdoors: singing is permitted with physical distancing between cohorts, masks if distancing cannot be maintained, wind and brass instruments permitted within a cohort or mixed by physical distancing must be maintained.
 These programs will differ in the Junior School and Middle Senior school as the curriculum allows

 Masking will be encouraged but not required for singing indoors if a minimum distance of two metres can be maintained between cohorts and as much distance as possible maintained within a cohort.
 If shared, proper sanitization of instruments will occur between use.